CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 [![CAiMIRA Structure](CAiMIRA_structure.png)](CAiMIRA_structure.png)
 *Figure 1: Structure of the CAiMIRA model showing the viral transmission and CO_2 simulation processes.*

+This page details the how the viral transmission is modelled.
+Details on how the CO_2 concentration is simulated can be found on the page **Computation of the CO<sub>2</sub> Concentration**.

 The viral **emission rate** – $\mathrm{vR}(D)$, **removal rate** – $\mathrm{vRR}(D)$, **concentration** – $C(t, D)$, and **dose** $\mathrm{vD(D)}$ are considered for a given aerosol diameter $D$, as the behavior of the virus-laden particles in the room environment and inside the respiratory tract are diameter-dependent.
 The probability of infection is computed from the total viral dose deposited in the respiratory tract